+Biomedical Telematics Laboratory for their valuable assistance.
 Yohan Bossé holds a Canada Research Chair in Genomics of Heart and Lung Diseases.
-This study was supported by grants from the Chaire de pneumologie de la Fondation JD Bégin de l'Université Laval, the Fondation de l'Institut universitaire de cardiologie et de pneumologie de Québec, and the Canadian Institutes of Health Research (MOP - 123369) to Yohan Bossé and Institut national du Cancer (France) to James McKay (TABAC 17-022).
-CARET is funded by the National Cancer Institute, National Institutes of Health through grants U01-CA063673, UM1-CA167462, and U01-CA167462.
+Our study was supported by grants from the Chaire de Pneumologie de la Fondation JD Bégin de l'Université Laval, the Fondation de l'Institut universitaire de cardiologie et de pneumologie de Québec and the Canadian Institutes of Health Research (MOP-123369) to Y.B. and Institut National du Cancer (France) to J.M.
+(TABAC 17-022).
+CARET is funded by the National Cancer Institute, National Institutes of Health through grants U01-CA063673, UM1-CA167462 and

+U01-CA167462.
 The genetic data was supported by NIH U19 CA148127 and U19 CA203654.
-The in vitro assays was supported by National Institutes of Health (NIH) Director's Pioneer Award DP1-CA174424 (SMR); the WM Keck Foundation (SMR); R35-GM122598 (SMR); the BCM Cytometry and Cell Sorting Core with funding from the NIH P30-AI036211, P30-CA125123, and S10-RR024574.
+The in vitro assays were supported by National Institutes of Health (NIH) Director's Pioneer Award DP1-CA174424 and R35-GM122598 (to S.M.R.); the WM Keck Foundation (to S.M.R.); the BCM Cytometry and Cell Sorting Core with funding from the NIH P30-AI036211, P30-CA125123 and S10-RR024574.
+Dr. Amos is a Research Scholar of the Cancer Prevention Research Institute of Texas.
+Functional studies for this grant and partial effort support for Drs.
+Amos and Xia were supported by CPRIT RR17004.